 Tumor necrosis factors

-TNF causes endothelial activation by stimulating adhesion molecules on endothelium, leading to enhanced binding and recruitment of leukocytes.
+TNF causes endothelial activation by stimulating adhesion molecules on the endothelium, leading to enhanced binding and recruitment of leukocytes.
 It also promotes the production of chemokines and eicosanoids.
 TNF makes the endothelium more thrombogenic and promotes neutrophil activation and aggregation.

 Transforming growth factors

 There are two classes of polypeptide transforming growth factors (TGF), TGF-α and TGF-β.
-TGF-α is produced by macrophages, T lymphocytes, keratinocytes and various other cells.
+TGF-α is produced by macrophages, T-lymphocytes, keratinocytes and various other cells.
 It stimulates the replication of hepatocytes and epithelial cells.

-TGF-β is produced by many cells including macrophages, T lymphocytes, platelets, endothelial cells, keratinocytes, smooth muscle cells and fibroblasts.
+TGF-β is produced by many cells, including macrophages, T-lymphocytes, platelets, endothelial cells, keratinocytes, smooth muscle cells, and fibroblasts.